Finland’s Report Card: physical activity for children and youth

 Physical activity for children and adolescents consists of several different parts throughout the day, and it is strongly connected to everyday routines, social networks and the living environment.
 Through the latest research results, the Report Card sheds light on the state of physical activity of children and adolescents, as well as how it can be promoted in Finland.

-Finland’s Report Card 2018 was prepared by five research institutions and 19 experts.
+Earlier versions of Finland’s Report Card were produced in 2014, 2016 and 2018.
+Finland’s Report Card 2022 was prepared by five research institutions and 24 experts.
 The work group included Finnish specialists from different fields, working on research, policy or practices related to physical activity among children and adolescents.
-The LIKES Research Centre for Physical Activity and Health coordinated the compilation process.
-Finland’s Report Card was prepared as part of a global alliance, and the Global Matrix 3.0 of 49 countries will be published in November 2018.
+LIKES coordinated the compilation process.
+Finland’s Report Card was prepared as part of a global alliance, and the Global Matrix 4.0 of 60 countries will be published in October 2022.

-In the Report Card, physical activity is examined and presented through 11 indicators.
+In the Report Card, physical activity and its promotion is examined and presented through 10 indicators.
 The different indicators were assessed by a group of specialists according to international instructions.
+The physical activity behaviour results are presented in four age groups: preschool-aged children, pupils in primary school, pupils in lower secondary school, and students.

-Decisions that facilitate and prevent physical activity for children and adolescents are being made at all levels of society.
 The entire society is responsible for promoting the health and physical activity of children and adolescents, and this requires multidisciplinary cooperation between different operators.
+In practice, the decisions and actions of all administrative branches influence the population’s engagement in sports and physical activity.
 The effects of decision-making can be seen concretely in the everyday lives of children.
-The work group encourages decision-makers at all levels – nationally, regionally, in municipalities, education institutes, sports clubs and families – to facilitate physical activity for children and youth and eliminate barriers to it.
+The work group encourages decision-makers at all levels and environments – nationally, regionally, in municipalities, educational institutes, hobbies and families – to facilitate physical activity for children and youth and eliminate barriers to it.